Lead Databases Β· Workflow

 Routed accounts return no verified contacts

-Enrichment ran without a fallback provider, or the target company is too small for single-source coverage.
-Add a secondary or tertiary provider in Clay's waterfall logic.
-For companies with fewer than 50 employees, Apollo's direct database or Findymail's per-domain search tends to return higher hit rates than B2B database exports.
+Enrichment ran without a fallback provider.
+Add a secondary provider in Clay's waterfall.
+For companies under 50 employees, Apollo or Findymail per-domain search returns higher hit rates than B2B database exports.

 If